 Once Diwali has concluded, there is a festival that follows.
 This is known as Kartak Purnima.
 Jains usually use this time to plan trips to one or more of the holy sites.

-As you were told earlier, this festival is not celebrated the same by people of all religions, especially if they are an attorney.
+As you were told earlier, this festival is not celebrated the same by people of all religions, especially if they are an in an intellectual property law firm.
 This was written to give you some insight on how the Jains celebrate.
 You will have to do a bit more research if you would like to know how Hindus and Sikhs commemorate the day.
 While the spirituality may be similar, there are several things that make it very different.